hassio-addons/addon-wireguard/README.md

 **This configuration only valid for the peer end/client configuration and does not affect the server/add-on!**

 A 32-bit fwmark for outgoing packets.
 May be specified in hexadecimal by prepending "0x".
+If you don't know what this is, then you probably don't need it.

 ### Option: `log_level` _(optional)_